General Ledger Basics: Definition and Examples

 A general ledger is used to record all financial transactions within a company and contains important information needed to prepare a company’s financial statements.
 Companies that use double-entry bookkeeping use general ledgers to record their business transactions.

-Double-entry accounting requires each transaction to have both a debit and a credit entry, with debit entries recorded on the left side and credit entries recorded on the right side.
+Double-entry accounting requires each transaction to have both a debit and credit entry, with debit entries recorded on the left side and credit entries recorded on the right side.
 The debit balance should be equal to the credit balance at all times.

 In this article, we’ll take a closer look at what a general ledger is, why it’s important, and how to use it.
-More specifically, we’ll discuss:

 What is a general ledger?

 A general ledger is a master accounting document that includes a business’s past credit and debit transactions and serves as the foundation of the double-entry accounting system.
 These transactions are organized by account, like assets, liabilities, expenses, and revenue.
+The general journal is often used to record journal entries before they’re transferred to the general ledger.

 Many financial reports, such as cash flow statements, income statements, and balance sheets, are created using the transaction details contained in the general ledger.
+These reports can help track various types of accounts and their balances over time.

 Let’s look at an example of a general ledger entry.
 Let’s say you own a marketing agency and receive a $500 payment from your client for your services.
 You delivered this service to your client the previous month.

-Your company has more cash after receiving payment, and cash is considered an asset.
-This means that your cash account will increase by $500.
+Your company has more cash after receiving the payment, and cash is considered an asset.
+This means your cash account will increase by $500.
 Asset accounts increase on the debit side, so the cash account needs to be debited $500.
 Your accounts receivable account, which is also an asset, must be credited since you have now received the money that your client owed you.

 With the double-entry accounting method, every debit has a credit of an equal amount to ensure that total debits equal total credits.
 Our example entry meets this criterion since the cash account was debited and the accounts receivable account was credited.